 A minor in Classical Studies is a very flexible program that allows you to organize and design a curriculum that best fits your interest.
-The minor has a language core curriculum, complemented by a variety of courses in literature, art, history, political science, and philosophy, offered within and without the Department of Foreign Languages.
+The minor has a language core curriculum, complemented by a variety of courses in literature, art, history, political science, and philosophy, offered within and without the Department of World Languages and Cultures.

 The Minor in Classical Studies requires that you take a minimum of 21 credits of course-work: 12 credits of 100-level language courses (LAT 113-4 and GRE 113-4, and 9 credits of 200 or upper level courses.
 Students earning minors can choose 9 course credits from the following (all courses are worth 3-semester hours, unless otherwise specified; non-langugae courses re taught in English):

 - LAT 221 - Latin III (Intermediate I)